Walter Calverley: Aftermath

+Portrait of the surviving son, Henry Calverley, in 1638.

 Henry Calverley became a ward of his mother Philippa.
 She remarried Thomas Burton (1580-1655) of Stockerston, Leicestershire.
 Together, they had two daughters, Anne and Elizabeth.
 In 1613, Phillipa died.
 Burton later remarried, producing a third child and his heir, Thomas in 1618.
 In 1622 Burton bought a baronetcy.
 After reaching his majority in 1625, Henry recovered the Calverley lands and grew up to be a royalist, incurring fines under the Commonwealth.

 In the wake of pressure about the abuses of wardship and the consequences of forced marriages, the sale of wardships effectively ended in 1640.
 At the Restoration in 1660, the Court of Wards and Liveries was not restored.
 At the ceremony, they declared that the "feudal incidents" had been found by experiencemore burdensome, grievous and prejudicial to the kingdom than they had been beneficial to the kingOn 1 January 1661, Henry Calverley died and his son, Walter, succeeded him.
 Walter was later knighted by King Charles II in consideration of his father's loyalty to the crown.
 Henry was the last of the family to reside regularly at Calverley Hall, his son marrying the heiress of the neighbouring Esholt estate and moving there.